Subscribe to updates

 The Scrutiny Report

-The committee was due to review The Scrutiny Report, which included the Forward Plan for the ongoing municipal year.
-As this was the final meeting of the municipal year, members were invited to make suggestions for items to be included in the forward plan for the 2026-27 cycle.
-The report also contained an Action Tracker, detailing actions required of officers from previous meetings, and a Recommendation Tracker, outlining conclusions and suggestions for service changes or improvements.
-A section on Key Decisions highlighted significant decisions due to be taken by Cabinet, including the Housing Repairs Service Procurement Strategy and the Adoption of Local Plan Part 2.
-The rationale for items included in the draft Forward Plan for the 2025-26 cycle was also provided, covering areas such as the Housing Ombudsman's determinations, social housing regulation, the Housing Compact, and the Temporary Accommodation Strategy.
+The committee was also scheduled to review The Scrutiny Report, which would have provided an update on the committee's forward plan for the ongoing municipal year.
+As this was the last meeting of the municipal year, members were invited to make suggestions for the 2026-27 cycle.
+The report would also have detailed the Action Tracker, which captures actions required of officers from previous meetings, and the Recommendation Tracker, which outlines the committee's conclusions on service improvements.
+Additionally, the report was expected to list key decisions falling under the committee's remit from the Cabinet Forward Plan, including the Housing Repairs Service Procurement Strategy itself, and the Adoption of Local Plan Part 2.

 Topics